sarinsanyal/Spotify-Clone/README.md

 **Version: 1.0.0**

 ## How to Use ##
-The songs are actually stored inside the assets/songs folder, which in turn stores playlists.
+The songs are actually stored inside the songs folder, which in turn stores playlists.
 To implement it on your own, clone this website, and use "localhost:3000" or "127.0.0.1:3000".
-Then, you can add/remove folders inside the **songs** folder under **assets**.
+Then, you can add/remove folders inside the **songs** folder.
 The folders are automatically used as playlists inside the program.

 ## Features ##
 This includes: